Smith informed the Ravens on Tuesday that he will opt out of the 2020 campaign, Ian Rapoport of NFL Network reports.

 As a result, John Jerry will bump over and play as the team's left tackle.

 Smith signed a contract with the Bengals on Thursday, Ian Rapoport of NFL Network reports.

 Smith was originally drafted by Cincinnati in the first round of the 2009 NFL Draft.
 After that, the 32-year-old spent seven seasons with the team before bouncing around to Minnesota, Arizona, and Cincinnati again.
 Smith has started in 93 of the 110 games he's appeared in over his 10-year career.

 Smith signed with the Bengals on Thursday.

-Smith was present for the Bengals' practice Thursday, but officially signed a deal the same day.
-The Alabama product was cut by the Cardinals on Monday, but could start right away for the Bengals in Week 13 with Jake Fisher (back) placed on injured reserve and Cordy Glenn dealing with a back injury.
+Smith was present for the Bengals' practice Thursday and officially signed a deal the same day.
+The Alabama product was cut by the Cardinals on Monday, but he could start right away for the Bengals in Week 13 with Jake Fisher (back) placed on injured reserve and Cordy Glenn dealing with a back injury.

 Smith is present at Bengals practice Thursday, Geoff Hobson of the Bengals' official site reports.